 Earlier this summer we started work on our kitchen remodel- so we were neglecting our outdoor spaces.
 I have a little corner of the back garden that has a fence and a patio area where we keep our long table.
 Sadly, it was really neglected and looked like this:

-So the first step was to clear everything out- weeds, furniture, and my son’s soccer goal!
+So the first step was to gather the materials for my fence to keep out deer out.
+Second step was to clear everything out- weeds, furniture, and my son’s soccer goal!

 Next we set out to power wash the fence.
 Enter in my Dad!
 I was going out of town, and he offered to step in for the next crucial steps.